by Robert Lanz, LCSW

 When it comes to domestic violence, men are weak, recalcitrant, and hopeless for the most part, and the disinhibitory effects of alcohol are frequently a contributing factor.
 Joe the wine-imbiber found that out the hard way.

 The woman proceeded to carve Joe like a Thanksgiving turkey, taking care not to damage the parts she may want to relate to later, like his penis.
-The rest of Joe’s fleshy, drinker’s body was fair game: nothing too deep, but deep enough to require sewing to fix.
+The rest of Joe’s fleshy, drinker’s body was fair game: nothing too deep, but deep enough to require a suture needle and thread to fix.

 The paramedics called the cops.
 They arrived at Joe’s, did a brief interview with him and he was loaded into the ambulance.
 He apparently told police it was his fault again: he didn’t want to press charges.
 (In those days, you could actually get away with that.)
 It took one-hundred and eighty-six stitches to close Joe up: a truly Frankensteinian task.
 Any DV patient is a social-work patient, and Joe being a guy didn’t exclude him from our reporting requirements, even if the assailant was a female.